KiefStudioMA/ks-aur-scanner/README.md

 ## License

-This software is licensed under the **Polyform Noncommercial License 1.0.0**.
+This software is licensed under the **GNU General Public License v3.0 or later** (GPL-3.0-or-later).

-### Permitted Use (Free)

-- Personal use
-- Academic and research use
-- Non-profit organizations
-- Government institutions
-- Evaluation and testing
+You are free to use, modify, and distribute this software under the terms of the GPL-3.0.
+See the [LICENSE](LICENSE) file for the complete license text.

-### Commercial Use
+### Commercial Use and Attribution

-**Commercial use requires a paid license.**

-Organizations using this software for commercial purposes must obtain a commercial license from Kief Studio LLC.
-This includes but is not limited to:
-- Companies using the scanner in their development workflow
-- Managed service providers offering security scanning
-- Organizations integrating the scanner into commercial products
-- Commercial security auditing services
+Commercial use is permitted under the GPL-3.0 license.
+However, commercial users are kindly requested to:

+- Provide attribution to **Kief Studio** with a do-follow link to [https://kief.studio](https://kief.studio)
+- Consider supporting continued development of this project

+This attribution request is not a legal requirement but is appreciated and helps sustain open source security tooling for the Arch community.

-### Obtain a Commercial License
+### Commercial Support

-For commercial licensing inquiries:
+For commercial support, custom development, or enterprise licensing inquiries:

 - **Website:** [https://kief.studio](https://kief.studio)
-- **Email:** licensing@kief.studio
+- **Email:** packages@kief.studio

-Commercial licenses help support continued development and maintenance of this project.

-See the [LICENSE](LICENSE) file for the complete license text.

 ---